-Our Woodland Wellbeing programme draws upon 9 years of practice and applies the principles of Forest School to deliver outdoor activity programmes tailored to the needs of groups including: adults with learning disabilities; people with mental health needs; people living with dementia; and young people with behavioural needs.
+Our Woodland Wellbeing programme draws upon 10 years of practice and applies the principles of Forest School and the NHS' Five Ways to Wellbeing' to deliver woodland based activity programmes for groups in need.
+Each activity is tailored to reflect the needs and aspirations of those involved.

-Woodland Wellbeing for people with dementia: our two ongoing groups continued to be popular through the Autumn, with 10 people with dementia and 9 family members attending one or more sessions at Conham and 6 people with dementia and 3 family members at Kings Weston.
+Woodland Wellbeing for People with Dementia: This project was first piloted in autumn 2016 and has progressively grown since then.
+In autumn 2018, out two groups continued to be popular with 10 people with dementia and 9 family members attending one or more sessions at Conham and 6 people with dementia and 3 family members coming to Kings Weston.
 Highlights included solving leaf jigsaw puzzles, roasting sweet chestnuts on the fire and making bamboo windchimes.
 We also organised 2 indoor winter craft sessions, where participants took part in a seasonal sensory quiz, made mini twig Christmas trees and shared festive snacks.
-Thanks to Willsbridge Community Refresh and Blaise Community Garden for allowing us to use their sites.
+A 2019 programme is now running, again in partnership with Bristol Dementia Wellbeing Service.

-An 8 week project working with 'Off the Record' involving young people aged 16-25 in exploring a new woodland, learning about wildlife and participating in woodland arts and crafts, funded by the Nisbet Charitable Trust.
-Participants have been experiencing the outdoors in all weathers, including snow! and have really enjoyed seeing the spring gradually arriving in the woodland.
-Popular activities so far have included making hazel mallets, using natural dyes to colour wool fleece and transforming this into felted sitmats.
+'Woodland Winter Warmer': An 8 week project working with 'Off the Record' involving young people aged 16-25 in exploring a new woodland, learning about wildlife and participating in woodland arts and crafts, funded by the Nisbet Charitable Trust.
+In winter 2017/18 participants have been experiencing the outdoors in all weathers, including snow! and have really enjoyed seeing the spring gradually arriving in the woodland.
+Popular activities so far have included making hazel mallets, using natural dyes to colour wool fleece and transforming this into felted sit-mats.
 Huge thanks to Adrian Brooks who has let us use his beautiful woodland for this project and has also allowed the group to feed his pigs and sheep, another highlight for the young people every week.

-To find out more about our Woodland Wellbeing projects and/or to discuss a new project, please email Nicola at: email@example.com
+To find out more about our Woodland Wellbeing projects, subscribe to the newsletter via the link below and if you want to discuss supporting a new project, please email Nicola at: email@example.com